luna-negra/luna-negra.github.io/_posts/docker/basic usage/2024-07-21-how-to-write-and-build-Dockerfile.md

 I successfully made a new django image and there is no server issue.
 Now, let's assume that we have to change massive structure in our new container.
 We can do it by accessing our container, adding, removing some files, doing some job and committing that container to new image as I have shown at the header of this post.
-However, this job make a new image be heavy in its size, because changes in docker container will be added to the new container as a layer form.
+However, this job make a new image be heavy in its size, because changes in docker container will be reflected to the new container as a layer form.
-You can check it with command 'docker history [IMAGE_NAME:TAG]'
+You can see it with command 'docker history [IMAGE_NAME:TAG]'
 </p>

 ![img.png](../../../assets/imgs/docker/basic%20usage/how-to-write-and-build-Dockefile/img5.png)